LOCAL ROUNDUP: Wesleyan soccer wins Ravenscroft tournament

 HP CHRISTIAN, ASHEVILLE CHRISTIAN

-ASHEVILLE – High Point Chistian lost 33-31 against host Asheville Christian in nonconference football Friday.
+ASHEVILLE – High Point Christian lost 33-31 against host Asheville Christian in nonconference football Friday.

 Ethan Devore ran 21 times for 130 yards and one touchdown for the Cougars (3-1), who trailed 14-7 at halftime.
 Benny Limbacher added 13 carries for 49 yards and two touchdowns.